kutsenkoa7/scaling/README.md

 ALL THE FILES WITH SOURCE CODE ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY.

-The complete documentation, some optimized routines, the projection of unstructured grids onto the square grid, and the graphical interface will someday:))) be available in a "in a commercial version".
+The complete documentation, some optimized routines, the projection of unstructured grids onto the square grid, and the graphical interface will probably someday:))) be available in a "in a commercial version".